 During the reporting period, the Steering Committee held monthly teleconferences to provide direction to the PDT, resolve outstanding issues, and track progress on the DMMP.
-The PDT met twice during this reporting period, and many of its members also participated in the monthly Steering Committee calls.
-The meetings were held on August 27-29, 2007, in Newington, CT to finalize comments on the LIS DMMP PMP, and on April 29, 2008, in Newington, CT to discuss DMMP work efforts, including the Dredging Needs Survey and Upland Placement Inventory, project budget, and proposed schedule for future work tasks.
+The PDT held monthly conference calls during this reporting period.
+These conference calls were held to discuss DMMP work efforts, including the Dredging Needs Survey and Upland Placement Inventory, project budget, and proposed schedule for future work tasks.
 The current rosters for the Steering Committee and PDT are attached as Appendices A and B.